It0shiR1n/Kali-Linux-WebGui-NoVNC/README.md

 # Kali-Linux-WebGui-NoVNC

-\n
-## Warning maybe on the time you trying to execute some mode of implementation can being
-## deprecated, feel free to fix or be this repository better.
+## Warning maybe on the time you trying to execute some mode of implementation can being deprecated, feel free to fix or be this repository better.

 A simple implementation of VNC and NOVNC to use kali linux inside a browser using XFCE GUI.